PatrikPrit15/Climathon2024/README.md

-Here is the demo of my Climathon24 app:
+Here is the demo of the team Who?'s Climathon24 app:

 ![Demo](demo.gif)